bitcointranscripts/bitcointranscripts/brink/the-bitcoin-development-podcast/code-review-and-bip324.md

 Mike Schmidt: 00:07:27

 What is the test framework?
-And second, what was wrong with it that you had to spend time improving it.
+And second, what was wrong with it that you had to spend time improving it?

 Sebastian Falbesoner: 00:07:34

 Yeah, as a side note, also in addition to prepping for Jadus, there was a thing like labels could first issue back then and many of them were also test related.
-There are not that many now, Maybe that would also be a nice thing if contributors, maintainers could think more about what kind of issues would bear to attract new talent.
+There are not that many now, maybe that would also be a nice thing if contributors, maintainers could think more about what kind of issues would bear to attract new talent.
-And yeah, to the question of test frameworks, So what we have is basically a framework where we spin up several Bitcoin core nodes that can communicate to each other for the sake of running tests.
+To the question of test frameworks.
+So what we have is basically a framework where we spin up several Bitcoin core nodes that can communicate to each other for the sake of running tests.
 So this is written in Python like an interpreter language which is kind of a nice choice for that.
 And basically we have our own small client implementation, the test node, and those are running on rack tests, that means they're not on the real Bitcoin network, of course.
-And yeah, what we mostly do there is basically we do the things that a user would do, running RPC calls, checking that the results are what they expected, what is expected.
+What we mostly do there is basically we do the things that a user would do, running RPC calls, checking that the results are what is expected.
 As a developer, I think of the functional test as a documentation even.
 Whenever I look for something that I'm not familiar with, I first look at the functional tests because those tests are run basically daily, several times on the continuous integration.
 So it is kind of a truth what happens there.